EAT LAB

 • Statistical Consultation

-Eating Anxiety Treatment (EAT) Laboratory & Clinic
+Eating Anxiety Treatment (EAT) Laboratory

-Welcome to the EAT Lab and Clinic located at the University of Louisville
+Welcome to the EAT Lab located at the University of Louisville, directed by Dr. Cheri A. Levinson, Ph.D.

-Learn MORE ABOUT OUR RESEARCH
+ABOUT OUR RESEARCH

-About the EAT Lab
+About the EAT Lab:

 EAT Lab mission statement

 The Eating Anxiety Treatment (EAT) Laboratory has a six-pronged mission, all of which center on improving the lives of those with eating disorders.
-Our mission is to (a) conduct cutting-edge research to develop novel treatments for eating disorders, (b) provide high-quality, evidence-based treatment for eating disorders (c) train the next generation of eating disorder researchers and clinicians, (d) distribute scientifically-based prevention programs across the community, (e) advocate for more awareness, better treatment, and services for eating disorders, and (f) work toward a more equitable and inclusive future that alleviates barriers to accessing high-quality treatment, prevention, and research for underserved populations.
+Our mission is to (a) conduct cutting-edge research to develop novel treatments for eating disorders, (b) provide high-quality, evidence-based treatment for eating disorders (c) train the next generation of eating disorder researchers and clinicians, (d) distribute scientifically-based prevention programs across the community, (e) advocate for more awareness, better treatment, and services for eating disorders, and (f) work toward a future that alleviates barriers to accessing high-quality treatment, prevention, and research for underserved populations.

 Our research has several aims: